 In this case, blockchain has higher transparency compared to s, hence it's considered more reliable and secure.
 All data and transaction records written on the blockchain are open to the public, so anyone can access them from their own devices.
 Such transparency can boost the public's trust in the network.

-In comparison, s don't provide such transparency.
-Users are prohibited to access the whole data record by themselves and cannot verify the information if they want to.
+In comparison, databases don't provide such transparency.
+Users are prohibited from accessing the whole data record by themselves and cannot verify the information if they want to.
 It is worth mentioning that the administrator can make a set of data public, but any modification still cannot be done by an individual.

 5. Operation and Maintenance Cost

-The traditional , on the other hand, has been used almost anywhere in the world.
-It is known to be able to handle both small and large scale data with less fee and faster processes.
-This makes it a great choice for people who wish to quickly set their system at a lower price.
+The traditional database, on the other hand, has been used almost anywhere in the world.
+It is known to be able to handle both small and large-scale data with less fee and faster processes.
+This makes it a great choice for people who wish to quickly set up their database system at a lower price.

 6. Speed and Performance

-In terms of speed, s are usually faster than blockchain and are capable of handling millions of data at any given time.
-All data in the can be processed instantly by the administrator, whereas in blockchain, every transaction must wait to be verified by the miners before it can be added to the record.
+In terms of speed, database is usually faster than blockchain and it is capable of handling millions of data at any given time.
+All data in the database can be processed instantly by the administrator, whereas in blockchain, every transaction must wait to be verified by the miners before it can be added to the record.

-Blockchain uses a brand new technology that has many unique aspects, such as peer-to-peer transactions, decentralized networks, and more.
-Based on those features, there are several business entities that are suitable to use blockchain.
+Blockchain uses a brand-new technology that has many unique aspects, such as peer-to-peer transactions, decentralized networks, and more.
+Based on those features, there are several business entities that are suitable for blockchain.

 Firstly, any system that requires proper verification can utilize blockchain.
 For instance, Business-to-Business transactions such as supply chain, distribution, and inventory management.
 The transparent system enables businesses to follow the data movement without experiencing much complexity.
 However, blockchains are still not quite capable of handling large-scale data records just yet.